Skip to main content

 Switch

 Enables conditional branching within workflows.
-Based on a set of conditions evaluated at runtime, the Switch task directs execution to a different task.
+Based on a set of conditions evaluated at runtime, the Switch task determines the next flow directive to execute.

 When to use